MzanyaKandoko/alx-system_engineering-devops/README.md

-This is a test of how things work in project 205
+This is a file to explain the way tis project 205 works
-# alx-system_engineering-devops